PHYSICS 2534 - Electromagnetism II

 To obtain a grade of Pass or better in this course, a student must maintain a suitable logbook for at least 5 practical sessions during the semester, attend the examination and achieve at least 40% in the final exam.

-There are 11 tutorials contributing up to a total of 10% of the final assessment.
-Students need to hand in a copy of their attempt at the tutorial by 4 pm on the night before their tutorial.
-The attempt is assessed based on effort and contributes 5% to the final mark.
-The remaining 5% is determined by the student’s attendance and participation in the tutorial.
+There are 11 tutorials contributing 11% of the final assessment.
+Students need to hand in a copy of their work on the tutorial questions by 4 pm on the night before their tutorial.
+The work is assessed on both effort and the correct implementation of course concepts.

 Practical work (Practical achievement and practical reports)

 Students work on an experiment until it is completed and they have an adequate report in their log book.
 Demonstrators provide formative assessment as the students are doing each experiment.
 Each student then selects one completed experiment and writes an extended lab report.
 The log book and report are assessed summatively.

 This summative assessment activity comprehensively addresses learning objectives 1 - 10.